TurnNetwork/turn-sdk.js/README.md

 #### web3.utils

-This package provides utility functions for PlatON dapps and other web3.js packages
+This package provides utility functions for Bubble dapps and other web3.js packages

 Method: